 Communities across the United States are grappling with the effects of Covid-19.
 Most people are rightfully concerned about the health and well-being of themselves and their loved ones.
 However, the stock market has also seen a dramatic decline, and this could significantly affect a person’s assets during their divorce.
-At The Law Office of Gustavo E. Frances, our Fort Lauderdale divorce attorney wants to discuss how coronavirus could impact your separation process.
+At The Law Office Of Gustavo E. Frances, P.A., our Fort Lauderdale divorce attorney wants to discuss how coronavirus could impact your separation process.

 Covid-19 Is Causing Havoc On The Stock Market

-News of this stock market ups and downs over the last few weeks has gone hand in hand with news about health surrounding Covid-19.
+News of this stock market’s ups and downs over the last few weeks has gone hand in hand with news about health surrounding Covid-19.
 In February, investors were celebrating all-time stock market highs.
 Now, as of this writing, the stock market is nearly 30% below those high marks.